Private Limited vs. LLP vs. OPC – Which to Setup

 • An OPC is a perfect fit for solo entrepreneurs, offering the advantages of limited liability and a separate legal entity.

 Choosing an ill-suited structure can lead to unnecessary financial, legal, and operational complications.
 Conversely, choosing the right one can help a business thrive from the outset.
-A significant contributor to business struggles is rooted in a lack of understanding of the distinction between PLC, LLP and OPC structures.
+A significant contributor to business struggles is rooted in a lack of understanding of the distinction between Pvt.
+Ltd., LLP and OPC structures.
 In this blog, we breakdown the key differences between these structures and facilitate entrepreneurs to make informed decisions that align with the business vision.

 Understanding the Basics